ecomplus/storefront/README.md

 most useful components for Storefront themes.
 By this way we're reducing final bundle size and improving website **performance** :rocket:.

-> We generally use (and encourage partners to) Vue.js for [Storefront widgets](https://github.com/ecomclub?utf8=%E2%9C%93&q=widget&type=&language=), but remember that Bootstrap CSS, Font Awesome SVG and Animate.css **are all reusable with any JS framework**.
+> We generally use (and recommend partners to) Vue.js for [Storefront widgets](https://github.com/ecomclub?utf8=%E2%9C%93&q=widget&type=&language=), but remember that Bootstrap CSS, Font Awesome SVG and Animate.css **are all reusable with any JS framework**.